March 30, 2026

 This is one of the biggest myths that prevents people from seeking legal help.
 The truth is, most personal injury lawyers, including our team at Injury LawStars, work on a contingency fee basis.
 This means you don’t pay any attorney fees unless we win your case.
 The fee is a percentage of the compensation we recover for you, so there are no upfront costs or out-of-pocket expenses to get started.
 This model ensures that everyone has access to quality legal representation, no matter their financial situation.
 Don’t let worries about cost stop you from exploring your options.

-Myth: “It’s better to wait before contacting an attorney.”
+Myth: “I should wait before calling an attorney.”

 Waiting to contact a lawyer is almost never a good idea.
 Evidence can disappear, witnesses’ memories can fade, and there are strict legal deadlines for filing a personal injury claim in Florida.
 The sooner you get legal advice, the better your chances of building a strong case.
 Most personal injury firms offer a free, no-obligation consultation to discuss your situation.
 This initial meeting allows you to understand your rights and get a clear picture of what to expect.
 Acting quickly ensures that crucial evidence is preserved and your case gets started on the right foot.